Hurricane Ian Death Toll at 70 & Majority From Drowning

 when flooded turn around don't drown sign

-Streets of downtown in Fort Myers get flooded due to the surge of the Caloosahatchee River as Hurricane Ian hit the West Coast of Florida as Category 4 storm, on Wednesday, Sept.
+Streets of downtown in Fort Myers get flooded due to the surge of the Caloosahatchee River as Hurricane Ian hit the West Coast of Florida as a Category 4 storm, on Wednesday, Sept.
 28, 2022.
 Drowning has emerged as the top cause of death from the storm.

 Hurricane Ian Map with Wind Speeds